bushaHQ/Contra/README.md

 ```

-In a bid to make the codebase highly maintainable, we introduced a contra widget, that allows subwidgets of the ContraViewBuilder access the controller easily.
+In a bid to make the codebase highly maintainable, we introduced a `ContraWidget`, that allows subwidgets of the ContraViewBuilder access the controller easily.

 ```dart
 class RandomTextSubWidget extends ContraWidget<RandomTextController>{